 Some representations ask for proof of payment of tuition fees.
 Our invoice for the first semester will only be available mid-August.
-If you are in this situation, please contact the Admission Office (admission@graduateinstitute.ch).
+If you are in this situation, please contact the LL.M.
+Secretariat (llm@graduateinstitute.ch).

-Your 2019-2020 programme curriculum will be available in June approximately (we do not have a set date yet).
-Include therefore the 2018-2019 curriculum in your application, mentioning that the 2019-2020 curriculum will be very similar.
+Your 2019-2020 programme curriculum will be available in June (we do not have a set date yet).
+Therefore, include the 2018-2019 curriculum in your application, mentioning that the 2019-2020 version will be very similar.

 Housing offers are not sufficient proof of housing.
 You need to include the confirmation.
+Confirmation of temporary accommodation, to cover your first few weeks in Geneva, will be sufficient at this stage.